ipitio/backage/src/templates/.README.md

 six hours without downloading Main's generated branches.
 A managed sync retains the fork's tracked `owners.txt`, `optout.txt`, and generated `README.md`, adopts all other Main source, then builds and runs the synchronized deployment.
 It never force-pushes.
-Existing forks need one manual upstream merge to acquire this workflow, and new forks created without the setup script must enable scheduled workflows.
+Its repository-only deploy key lets it update workflow files without storing a maintainer-wide token.
+Existing forks need one manual upstream merge to acquire this workflow and must run the current setup script once; new forks created without the setup script must configure the key and enable scheduled workflows.

 Forks that intentionally maintain source changes should disable **sync upstream** and run `bkg configure-fork-merge .` once in each local clone.